 etched flower mandala necklace with copper turquoise

-This one-of-a-kind design features a hand-cut brass flower, which I hand-etched with an intricate flower mandala design.
-A polished copper turquoise cabochon is nestled within a handmade bezel, which I hand-etched with a coordinating design and hand-cut to shape.
-The 18 inch long brass chain allows the pendant to rest perfectly upon the chest.
+This one-of-a-kind design features a hand-cut brass flower, which is comprised of two individual layers of hand-etched brass, which are riveted together.
+The top layer is raised up, creating dimension around a polished copper turquoise cabochon.
+The 12.5 inch long brass chain allows the pendant to rest perfectly upon the chest.
 This is an eye-catching necklace, is perfect for layering and can easily be dressed up or down.

 Perhaps the oldest stone in man’s history, turquoise is the talisman of kings, shamans, and warriors.
 The name Turquoise is derived from the French, pierre turquoise, meaning “Turkish stone,” because the trade routes that brought Turquoise to Europe from the mines in central Asia went through Turkey, and Venetian merchants often purchased the stone in Turkish bazaars.
 For thousands of years, Turquoise has spanned all cultures, prized as a symbol of wisdom, nobility and the power of immortality.
 Among the Ancient Egyptians, Persians and Chinese, Aztecs and Incas of South America, and Native North Americans, Turquoise was sacred in its adornment and for power, luck, and protection.